 Begin with brunch at Banger’s Sausage House & Beer Garden, a rowdy affair with 100+ beers on draft and a dog-friendly patio.
 Or toast Geraldine’s at Hotel Van Zandt, featuring champagne and New American dishes.
 Hailed by Bon Appétit as one of the best restaurants in the country, Emmer & Rye is at the top of its game with creative dishes, thoughtful cocktails and an American take on dim sum.
-Head south of the border at El Naranjo with interior Mexican fare, including a variety of moles and exotic tequilas.
-L’Estelle House offers light French fare and wine on tap.
-For late-night bites, head to Via 313 or a Cadillac pizza made Detroit-style.
-And of course, any time of day or night, donuts are the right choice.
+Known for their "TexAsian Grub," Anthem is the spot for anything from brunch feasting to fueling those late night cravings.
+Traveling with a group?
+Get the PuPu Party Platter for four with brisket rangoons, shishito pepper queso, honey sriracha popcorn chicken and more.
+For a late night treat (or any time of day or night), donuts are the right choice.
 Find the sweetest versions at Little Lucy’s Mini Donuts.

 Austin's diverse culture is not just contained in a museum but sprinkled throughout the entire city.
-The mission of the Emma S. Barrientos Mexican American Cultural Center (MACC) is the preservation and promotion of Latino culture.
+The mission of the Emma S. Barrientos Mexican American Cultural Center (MACC) is the preservation and promotion of Latin culture.
 Entrance is free, and you can while away the hours at the two on-site museums, participate in an educational program, or attend a cultural event or performance.
-Just outside, you'll find the Trail of Tejano Legends statues which recognize local Latino musicians that helped shape Austin's music scene in the '40s and '50s.
-Then, join the Tejano Walking Trail which guides visitors through the heart of the East Cesar Chavez and Holly neighborhoods, historically Hispanic are.
+Just outside, you'll find the Trail of Tejano Legends statues which recognize local Latin musicians that helped shape Austin's music scene in the '40s and '50s.
+Then, join the Tejano Walking Trail which guides visitors through the heart of the East Cesar Chavez and Holly neighborhoods, historically Hispanic residential areas.
 The Tejano Walking Trail covers an expansive part of American history in a loop of just under 5 miles.